loginid1/cognito-lambda/README.md

 ### Cognito User Pool

 - Make sure that email validation is enabled.
-- Make a custom attribute `custom:loginidUserId`.
 - Configured lambda triggers will need to be created and enabled later on for `DefineAuthChallenge`, `CreateAuthChallenge`, and `VerifyAuthChallengeResponse`.

 ### Cognito User Pool Client

 A client will need to be created.

-- Make sure that the following Properties are readable and writeable: `email`, `name`, `custom:loginidUserId`.
+- Make sure that the following Properties are readable and writeable: `email` and `name`.

 ### Authentication Lambdas